arcadiapage/arcadiapage.github.io/talk.md

 ---
 layout: page
 title: Let's Talk
-subtitle: From Face-to-Face to Email
+subtitle: From Video Chat to Email
 ---
 # Want to learn more about one of my posts?